suthatta/databases/Week1/README.md

 ### MySQL setup
 This setup assumes MySQL version 5.7.
 - Windows users should use **Microsoft MySQL Command Line** client.
 - Linux and MAC users should use **gnome-terminal** and **Terminal** respectively.

 **Microsoft MySQL Command Line** client gives you a **mysql>** prompt after typing in your root password.
 Note that this password is the one you used for root user of the mysql.
-Linux and MAC users can execute `/usr/local/mysql/bin/mysql -uroot -p` and then type the password.
+Linux and MAC users can execute <br>
+`/usr/local/mysql/bin/mysql -uroot -p` <br>
+and then type the password.

-   For this go more smoothly, you can add the path to your mysql-binary to your 'PATH' environment variable, i.e. the line export PATH=$PATH:/usr/local/mysql/bin/
+   For this go more smoothly, you can add the path to your mysql-binary to your 'PATH' environment variable, i.e. the line <br>
+   export PATH=$PATH:/usr/local/mysql/bin/ <br>
+   in your profile.
+Note that how to do this depends on your operating system.

 Following commands should be run under the **mysql>** prompt:
 ```
 mysql> create user ‘hyfuser’@‘localhost’ identified with mysql_native_password by ‘hyfpassword’;